amaliariegelhuth/Huffman-Coding/README.md

 Puff.jar        img/            src/
 ```

 The `src` directory contains `FileIO.java`, an interface (ADT) for reading input and writing output, and an implementation of that interface called `FileIOC.java`.
 You can use this class for reading in the file you want to compress and for writing out the compressed file.
 (You will also use this class to read in a compressed file and write it out to uncompressed format in the next problem set.)
-More information on the FileIOC.java class is below.
+I demonstrate how to use this class in the `Huff.java` file provided.

 In addition, the `src` directory contains well commented starter code for `Huff.java`.
 You might not use all this code, but it will help you read in a file character by character and write out to a binary file.